Policy No: 2018 Responsible Office: Safety & Environmental Compliance Last Review Date: 02/09/2022 Next Required Review: 02/09/2027

 This policy is applicable to Finance and Administration, Athletics, and Research & Economic Development Division employees and contractors that meet the requirements set out by the description of trenching.

-Confined Space is a space that, by design and/or configuration, has limited openings for entry and exit, unfavorable natural ventilation, may contain or produce hazardous substances, and is not intended for continuous employee occupancy.
+Confined Space: a space that, by design and/or configuration, has limited openings for entry and exit, unfavorable natural ventilation, may contain or produce hazardous substances, and is not intended for continuous employee occupancy.

 A Confined space must meet all three of the following criteria: